regal/regal/README.md

 });
 ```

-With this hook place, a player's input (like `dance`) will return the following output:
+With this hook in place, a player's input (like `dance`) will return the following output:

 ```
 INPUT: You wrote 'dance'!